 One of the most pragmatic statements in the Bible is, "Wherefore, by their fruits ye shall know them."
 (Matthew 7:20; see also Matthew 7:17; Luke 6:43)

-If any institution is good, whether it be a local club, a municipality, a religious faith, or a government, it must produce good fruits overall.
+If any institution is good, whether a local club, a municipality, a religious faith, or a government, it must produce good fruits overall.
 This is true worldwide since the beginning of time.

-The principle of "your decisions make you" applies equally to businesses and governments as it does to individuals.
-The principle is sometimes called, "The Law of the Harvest."
+The "your decisions make you" principle applies equally to businesses and governments as it does to individuals.
+The principle is sometimes called "The Law of the Harvest."
 You reap what you sow.